A method for constructing minimal projective resolutions over idempotent subrings: Preliminaries and notations

-\begin{lemma} The restriction $F_e \colon \add (1-e)R \to \proj \Gamma_e$ is an equivalence and preserves and reflects radical morphisms. \end{lemma} \begin{proof} The functor $F_e$ has the right inverse $G_e := - \otimes_{\Gamma_e} (1-e) R \colon \mod \Gamma_e \to \mod R$ and $G_e F_e$ is naturally isomorphic to the identity functor when restricted to $\add (1-e)R$.
-A morphism between projective modules over a semiperfect noetherian ring is radical iff it does not induce an isomorphism between a non-trivial direct summand in its domain to a direct summand in its codomain.
+\begin{lemma} The restriction $F_e \colon \add (1-e)R \to \proj \Gamma_e$ is an equivalence and preserves and reflects radical morphisms. \end{lemma} \begin{proof} The inverse of the restriction of $F_e$ is given by $- \otimes_{\Gamma_e} (1-e)R \colon \proj \Gamma_e \to \add (1-e)R$.
+A morphism between projective modules over a semiperfect noetherian ring is radical if and only if it does not induce an isomorphism between a non-trivial direct summand in its domain to a direct summand in its codomain.
 This property is clearly preserved and therefore reflected by additive equivalences between additive subcategories. \end{proof}